apigee/apigee-access/README.md

 When you are an Apigee Edge user who is combining the traditional policy-based configuration of an API proxy with Node.js code.

+When you are an Apigee Edge user who wants to take advantage of the built-in distributed cache available on the platform.

 ### When Should I Not Use This?

 If you are not deploying to Apigee Edge and not using the existing policy